Zimbabwe

 Post abolished

-plans between Botswana and Zambia to build a bridge over
+and Zambia to build a bridge over the Zambezi River,

-the Zambezi River, thereby de facto recognizing a short,
+thereby de facto recognizing a short, but not clearly

-the river; South Africa has placed military units to
+its lasts phase; South Africa has placed military units

 Zimbabwe, and Mozambique to control smuggling, poaching,